 133-134.
 CALCULUS AND ANALYTIC GEOMETRY IA-IB 3 cr. each.
-Placement by the Math Department.
+Prerequisite: placement by the Math Department.
 Sequence covers the same calculus topics as MT 135 with algebra review integrated into the course as needed.
 The MT 133-134 sequence will count as one course in Division IV of the Core, but neither MT 133 nor MT 134 will count as a Core course individually.
 Note: MT 133-134 will satisfy the MT 135 or equivalent prerequisites and requirements listed throughout the Bulletin.
 Academic credit will not be given for both MT 134 and MT 135.

 162. MATHEMATICS FROM NON-WESTERN CULTURES 3 cr.
 Introduction to mathematics developed in non-Western and Native American societies, and illustrations of modern mathematical ideas within non-Western cultures.
-Topics include arithmetic in positional number systems, arithmetic and geometric sequences, methods of solving linear equations, geometry and symmetry, games.
+Topics include arithmetic in positional number systems, arithmetic and geometric sequences, methods of solving linear equations, geometry and symmetry, and games.

 199. SPECIAL TOPICS IN MATH 1-3 cr.
 Subject announced in schedule of classes.

 200. EXPLORATIONS IN MATHEMATICS 3 cr.
 Introduction to the nature of mathematics emphasizing the exploration that leads to deep ideas as well as connections between different areas.
 Models and development of deeper mathematical thinking using concepts that have advanced the discipline.

 221. COMBINATORICS, PROBABILITY AND STATISTICS FOR MIDDLE SCHOOL MATHEMATICS.
 3 cr.
 Recursive relationships, counting techniques with applications to theoretical probability, principles of data collection and analysis, graphical and numerical representations of data, principles of statistical inference via resampling, and other techniques.